-Dry Ice is produced in standard 13mm Pellets, blocks, or slices up to 8kg.
+As a leading dry ice supplier of Sydney, Mr Iceman’s Dry Ice is produced in standard 13mm Pellets, blocks, or slices up to 8kg.

 Each type of dry ice suits different requirements.
 Mr Iceman can help you select the correct dry ice for your specific use, provide an estimate on how much you need & direction on usage in accordance with the safety guidelines.

 Our dry ice is delivered fresh throughout greater Sydney for a broad range of uses.